deathlabs/hades/README.md

     </td>
   </tr>
 </table>

+## Introduction
+HADES is a a cyber adversary emulation app built to promote decentralized cyber defense training.
+It's for when cyber defenders need a red team to practice against, but the time, money, or people they have available doesn't support their training requirements.

+Have you ever been told you have to wait for annual training exercise to test your mettle against a realistic threat?
+What about funding--do you need a dirt cheap option for developing your blue team skills where your tools are?
+Then, HADES is for you!

+HADES was built by a cyber defender who is tired of being on a "blue team bench warmer" and eager to defend the network.

 ## Getting Started
 Follow the steps below if you want to run HADES (these instructions assume you already have `git`, `make`, and `docker` installed as well as a valid OpenAI API key).
 For more information, please [read the docs](docs/README.md).